next-hat/nanocl/CONTRIBUTING.md

 ├── ndns # Source to build custom dnsmasq container image └── nproxy # Source to build custom nginx container image crates # Shared Libraries
+├── nanocl_error # Error utils used in the porject
+│   └── src # The rust source code
+├── nanocl_stubs # Shared data structure mostly used as input and output of the DAEMON │   └── src # The rust source code
 ├── nanocld_client # A nanocld client
 │   └── src # The rust source code
 ├── nanocl_utils # A collection of utils used in the project │   └── src # The rust source code
-└── nanocl_stubs # Shared data structure mostly used as input and output of out DAEMON
+└── nanocld_client # A nanocld client
     └── src # The rust source code
 ```